Tracking parameters explained

 Why remove before sharing?

-You pass along fewer extra hints in chats, emails, and documents.
+You forward less extra context in chats, emails, and documents.

 Fewer breakages